wpaccessibility/wp-a11y-docs/CONTRIBUTING.md

 - **Contribute via Slack**
   Join the [WordPress Accessibility Team Slack channel](https://wordpress.slack.com/archives/C02RP4X03) and join the [WordPress Accessibility Docs Slack](https://wordpress.slack.com/archives/C6PK2QCTY) and share your draft or suggestion there.
 - **Give Accessibility Feedback**
-  Testing the site, pointing out unclear documentation, or sharing examples (do’s and don’ts) is a valuable contribution.
+  Testing the site, pointing out unclear documentation, or sharing examples (dos and don’ts) is a valuable contribution.

 ## Contributing with Code